 God has completely reversed humanity’s condition, and He did it without any human participation whatsoever.
 We are all justified freely by His grace through the redemption that is in Christ Jesus.
 This proclamation has direct application to every human being who, in Adam, was in an unjustified condition.

-Therefore, as through one man’s offense [ADAM] judgment came to all men, resulting in condemnation, even so through one Man’s righteous act, the free gift came to all men, resulting in justification of life.
+Therefore, as through one man’s offence [ADAM] judgment came to all men, resulting in condemnation, even so through one Man’s righteous act, the free gift came to all men, resulting in justification of life.
 For as by one man’s disobedience many were made sinners, so also by one man’s obedience many will be made righteous (Romans 5:18, 19); emphasis added.

 In Adam the entire human race was in a sinful state, that is, in an unjustified condition.
 For all have sinned in Adam means that we were already unforgiving and therefore unforgivable sinners in Adam even before we were born.
 In Christ Jesus however, even before we were born, we all were justified freely.
 That means that, in the second Adam, Christ Jesus, we are forgiven and treated as if we had never sinned.
 The last Adam became a life- giving spirit (1 Corinthians 15:45).